Smith & Wesson SWBG2TS Tactical Knife

 Say the word tactical and what immediately springs to mind is probably some SWAT SAS style covert military operation involving an extremely dangerous situation and the skillful deployment of a combat weapon against some dastardly enemy.
 A tactical knife then, as opposed to a regular knife, sounds like it could be deadly, really deadly, put into the hands of an uneducated and inexperienced knife handler.
 Man has been using tactical knives since dawn began but the definition of what constitutes a tactical knife has evolved and developed over the years into the styles and blades we have available today.
 Can you really tell the difference though by looking at them and what are the major characteristics that make your knife a technically tactical as opposed to just a regular one?
 Two main things really, design and functionality.
 For it to be a tactical knife it must, first and foremost, be fit for purpose.
 A tactical knife is a very versatile and all-purpose style utility knife and will assist you with literally a myriad of essential cutting duties as well as being a great form of self-defense and a valuable asset to someone in a critical first responder position.
 So let’s delve in and review the 10 best tactical style knives from some of the leading manufacturers in this category.

-Our Top Picks Of The Best Tactical Knives
+The Best Tactical Knives

 Smith & Wesson SWBG2TS Tactical Knife